Guide on Getting Around Taiwan

 Kaosiung combines all these forms of public transportation:

-• Taiwan Railway Administration (TRA): I’ll talk about this later
+• Taiwan Railway Administration (TRA)

-• Light Rail Transit (KLRT): a circular light rail with 30 stations
+• Light Rail Transit (KLRT): A circular light rail with 30 stations.

-• Transfers to the KMRT & harbor
+• Transfers to the KMRT & harbor.

-• Kaohsiung Mass Rapid Transit (KMRT): underground subway with 2 routes & 38 stations
+• Kaohsiung Mass Rapid Transit (KMRT): Underground subway with 2 routes & 38 stations.

-• Transfers to the LRT, TRA, HSR, & harbor
+• Transfers to the LRT, TRA, HSR, & harbor.

 KRTC allows folks to use EasyCards, iPass, and icash to pay for tickets electronically.